tetsuo/tetsuo.github.io/articles/cubic-limit.md

   })
 ```

-# Putting It All Together
+# Putting it all together

 Finally, the `renderTo` function ties everything together.
 It retrieves the canvas element, adjusts its size for the device pixel ratio, gets the 2D context, and runs the rendering effect: